aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 ### **Convert Images Sequentially**

 If you want the images to appear individually one after the other in the resulting markdown, you have to choose the sequential option.
-This Javascript code shows you how to convert a presentation containing images to markdown:
+This JavaScript code shows you how to convert a presentation containing images to markdown:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");